What exactly is a mobile ______ attack?

 - Malicious apps were 45% of all attacks on Android versus less than 1% of ones detected on iOS.

-In our free webinar on September 11th at 10am Central, we will explain:
+In our free webinar on September 11th, we explained:

 - What app attacks are;